DavidWells/test-wp-sync/_posts/2016-01-24-what-happens-if-title-changed.md

 published: true
 ---

-Update it and the content here
+Update it and the content here.
+Does it still update?

 ```js
 var test = "whtdddslkjlkj"